avner9/terraform-jenkins-pipeline/README.md

 # terraform-jenkins-pipeline
-Jenkins Pipeline for Terraform Repository (Infrastructure as Code)
+Example of Jenkinsfile (Pipeline) for Terraform Repository (Infrastructure as Code)